-- The beneficiary meets the criteria for continued stay at the present level of a. care when any ONE of the following applies: - 1.
-The beneficiary has achieved initial PCP or service plan goals and requires this service in order to meet additional goals; - 2.
-The beneficiary is making progress, but the PCP or service plan (specific interventions) needs to be modified so that greater gains, which are consistent with the beneficiary's pre-morbid level of functioning, are possible or can be achieved; or
+- a.
+The beneficiary meets the criteria for continued stay at the present level of care when any ONE of the following applies: - 1.
+The beneficiary has achieved initial PCP goals and requires this service in order to meet additional goals; - 2.
+The beneficiary is making progress, but the PCP needs to be modified so that greater gains, which are consistent with the beneficiary's pre-morbid level of functioning, are possible or can be achieved; or - 3.
+The beneficiary is not making progress, regressing or new symptoms have been identified.
+The PCP must be modified to identify more effective interventions.

-- 3. The beneficiary is not making progress, regressing or new symptoms have been identified.
-The PCP or service plan must be modified to identify more effective interventions. - b.
+- b.
 The beneficiary shall meet the criteria for discharge if any ONE of the following applies: - 1.
-The beneficiary has achieved the goals documented in the PCP or service plan thus resolving and resolved the symptoms(s) that justified admission to the present level of care.
-Continuing the chronic disease management of the beneficiary's condition at a less intensive level of care is indicated: - The beneficiary has been unable to resolve the symptom(s) that 2. justified admission to the present level of care, or symptom(s) have intensified.
-Despite ongoing evaluation and updates to the PCP or service plan, an updated CCA or DA indicates transfer to a different level of care is needed: - 3.
+The beneficiary has achieved the goals documented in the PCP and resolved the symptoms(s) that justified admission to the present level of care.
+Continuing the chronic disease management of the beneficiary's condition at a less intensive level of care is indicated; - 2.
+The beneficiary has been unable to resolve the symptom(s) that justified admission to the present level of care, or symptom(s) have intensified.
+Despite ongoing evaluation and updates to the PCP, an updated CCA or DA indicates transfer to a different level of care is needed; - 3.
 The beneficiary has demonstrated a lack of progress due to diagnostic or co-occurring conditions that limit the ability to alleviate the beneficiary's symptom(s).
-An updated CCA or DA indicates transfer to a different level of care is needed; or - The beneficiary or their legally responsible person requests a 4. discharge from Medically Monitored Intensive Inpatient Services.
+An updated CCA or DA indicates transfer to a different level of care is needed; or - 4.
+The beneficiary or their legally responsible person requests a discharge from Medically Monitored Intensive Inpatient Services.